ferrocene/ferrocene/src/lexical-elements.rst

 :dp:`fls_x89vkq9rwlyt`
-Each of the special characters listed for single character :t:`punctuator` is a :t:`single punctuator` except if this character is used as a character of a :t:`compound punctuator`, or a character of a :t:`character literal`, a :t:`comment`, a :t:`numeric literal`, or a :t:`string literal`.
+Each of the special characters listed for single character :t:`punctuator` is a :t:`simple punctuator` except if this character is used as a character of a :t:`compound punctuator`, or a character of a :t:`character literal`, a :t:`comment`, a :t:`numeric literal`, or a :t:`string literal`.